 This sorted; I went up the hill to see an old mining town Victor, once the second-largest gold mining district in the US.
 Now it has populations around 400 only.

 My next stop was the Royal Gorge.
 To get there, I drove down the hill via another canyon.
 It's made by the Cripple Creek and the path through is called the Shelf Road, about which some locals told me how utterly scary it is.
 Well yes, there is some drop (I mean, it's called shelf road for some reason), but the surface is good and it's wide enough to pass an oncoming vehicle.
 I'd call it "fun to drive on" instead.

 But I had one scary moment: out of one curve, someone was going faster than he could handle and slipped into my lane, right against me.
 My brakes worked just fine so thankfully no accident happened.
-The camera was rolling and I included it in the video - though I had to delete all the cursing from my end.

 I went to the Royal Gorge because of the bridge that was built to connect its shores - which are divided by a 955 ft (291m) deep gap.
 Since its competition in 1929, It was the world's highest bridge for over 70 years, and it still is the highest in the US.
 I love engineering marvels like this!
 Unfortunately, the area was still recovering from a devastating wildfire they had last summer, which caused that I couldn't access the bridge (and an amusement park that's next to it, but I couldn't care less about that.)
 The gorge looks great anyway so I took a hike around and soon found a spot with a view on the bridge.

 After this one, I kept going west to reach higher mountains; but first, to see another technical goodness: an awesome smokestack of the former Ohio-Colorado Smelting and Refining Company in Salida was the next stop.